 One of the worst things to come out of my injury is the loss of a relationship I looked forward to developing deeper.
 I hurt a friend when I asked something of her.
 I didn’t do so maliciously or intentionally.
 Misunderstanding happened on both sides.
 I attempted, once again, this past week to get together and talk about what took place.
 The door to restoring the relationship is closed.
 I’m sad.

-A young gal I mentor and I had a dialogue, this past week, regarding relationships (God’s timing brings a chuckle to this girl’s heart).
+I had a conversation with a young gal I mentor this past week, regarding relationships (God’s timing brings a chuckle to this girl’s heart).
 Why do some relationships come easy and others… well… let’s just say challenge us to our core?
 As we talked, two common themes appeared.
 The relationship’s which came easy were steeped in acceptance for the person, warts and all; no judging of intentions; benefit of the doubt ruled.
 People allowed room for error and unmet expectation’s.
 There’s an investment in the relationship which communicates value to each person.
 In other words, you’re worth the effort to work through conflicts.
-We all know even the most perfect of relationships have conflict; it is inevitable.
+We all know even the most perfect of relationships have conflict; it’s inevitable.
 Those relationships which we find more challenging were not judgment free.
-Expectations, when met, were acceptable but when not met, oh my, emotion ruled, communication became difficult and forgiveness never quite complete; there’s always a reminder of you hurt me hanging in the relationship.
+Expectations, when met, were acceptable but when not met, oh my, emotion ruled, communication became difficult and forgiveness never quite complete.
+There’s always a reminder of you hurt me hanging in the relationship.
 The evidence is clear, healthy relationships take work!

 What about grace?
 Where does that come into play in a healthy relationship?
 What is grace?
 What does grace look like in practical everyday terms and relationships?
 Is grace something only God can give or something we can all extend to others?
 Are grace and forgiveness synonymous?